-All participants in the Fleet Modernization Program will be required to agree to the following terms for typically five years.
+All participants in the Fleet Modernization Program will be required to agree to the following terms.
 These requirements are in addition to the requirements in the general guidelines.
 If these provisions conflict with the general requirements, these requirements will control.

-- The participant must agree to operate the replacement vehicle for typically five (5) years in the SFNA meeting a minimum performance requirement equal to the amount listed in the contract.
-This requirement may be met with either mileage or fuel depending on the vehicle type and configuration. - The participant is required to meet both an annual commitment and a lifetime commitment.
-Because of this, the SECAT Program recommends using a low estimate of vehicle operation when applying for funding. - The participant cannot sell or otherwise encumber the replacement vehicle without written authorization from the SECAT Program. - The replacement vehicle may operate outside the SFNA and outside the State of California; however, the participant is responsible for meeting their minimum annual SFNA performance. - If there is a significant event for the participant including, but not limited to bankruptcy, sale of business, or contact information change the participant must notify the SECAT Program. - If the replacement vehicle is involved in an accident, the applicant will need to report the accident to program staff within 10 business days.
+- The participant must agree to operate the replacement vehicle for three (3) years in the SACOG region in a manner consistent with the old vehicle. - The participant cannot sell or otherwise encumber the replacement vehicle without written authorization from the SECAT Program. - The replacement vehicle may operate outside the SACOG region and outside the State of California; however, the participant is responsible for maximizing SACOG region usage as much as feasible. - If staff determines that the vehicle has not been operated in the SACOG region or has been inoperable for any year under the agreement, the SMAQMD may terminate the agreement and demand reimbursement of funds.

+- Vehicles may be transferred to another party if the new owner is willing to assume the funding agreement and operate the vehicle in a similar manner.
+Participants may also buy out their contract with a pro-rated reimbursement. - If there is a significant event for the participant including, but not limited to bankruptcy, sale of business, or contact information change - the participant must notify the SECAT Program. - If the replacement vehicle is involved in an accident, the applicant will need to report the accident to program staff within 10 business days.
 The applicant will be required to provide a police report of the accident, a letter from the insurance company regarding the accident, and any additional information requested by SMAQMD.
-Down time due to an accident will be credited toward the

-- performance requirements as long as the information is reported as requested and the participant repairs the vehicle as soon as possible.
+Down time due to an accident will be credited toward the performance requirements as long as the information is reported as requested and the participant repairs the vehicle as soon as possible.
 The participant will be required to repair the vehicle and return it to operation if possible.
 If the vehicle is totaled, SMAQMD may demand repayment of a pro-rated portion of the incentive funds. - If the applicant chooses the option to reduce annual mileage on existing school buses in their fleet in addition to scrapping school buses, their performance requirements will include both a maximum annual mileage for school buses identified in their application as able to accept a limited annual mileage equal to the annual mileage of the scrap school buses and a minimum annual mileage for the replacement school buses equal to the historic annual mileage of the proposed limited mileage school buses subject to the maximum annual mileage requirement described in this paragraph.